Joro0/Joro0/README.md

 # Hi, I'm Joro 👋

-I'm a **Mechatronics Engineer** with a bachelor's degree from UPC, and a self-taught **Web Developer** passionate about combining technology and creativity.
+I'm a **Mechatronics Engineer** with a bachelor's degree from Universidad Privada de Ciencias Aplicadas (UPC), and a self-taught **Web Developer** passionate about combining technology and creativity.
 I enjoy building innovative projects, sharing ideas, and continuously learning new skills.

 ## Skills